 - Tools outreach

-There are so many articles about the benefits of guest posting that everyone can say them from memory.
-One of the main arguments to pay more attention to them is of course growth:
+There are so many articles about the benefits of guest posting that everyone can quote them from memory.
+One of the main arguments to pay more attention to is growth, of course:

-But guest podcasting is the next best thing.
-For once, you have access to a highly engaged audience.
+Guest podcasting is the next best thing.
+For one thing, guest posting will give you access to a highly engaged audience.
 At the same time, the effort put into this process is minimal.
 Of course, you still need to make a list of the main things you want to discuss and do the outreach.
-But other than that, it’s really simple – you just have to show up.
+Other than that, it’s really simple – you just have to show up.

-Guest podcasting is becoming more and more popular, as many discovered that it is a viable link-building strategy that allows you to get exposure and links naturally, rather than through a challenging outreach process.
+Guest podcasting is becoming more and more popular.
+In fact, many brands have discovered that it is a viable link-building strategy that allows you to get exposure and links naturally.
+This is much easier than implementing an outreach process.

 What is guest podcasting?